-Watch the video below for an insight into the success we've had using this technology in North London, and read about some of our major works using CISBOT below.
+Watch this short video to find out more about how CISBOT works, and read about some of our major works using CISBOT below.

 Upgrading the gas pipes in Sloane Square

-Throughout early 2020, we are upgrading the gas pipes in Sloane Square, London using CISBOT.
-The map below gives an overview of how we plan to complete this work in stages.
+Throughout 2020, we are upgrading the gas pipes in Sloane Square, London using CISBOT.
+The map below gives an overview of how we have planned to complete this work in stages.